codacy/codacy-pmd7/src/main/resources/docs/description/category_java_bestpractices_LiteralsFirstInComparisons.md

             can be avoided, they will just return false.
 Note that switching literal positions for compareTo and compareToIgnoreCase may change the result, see examples.

+            Note that compile-time constant strings are treated like literals.
+This is because they are inlined into the class file, are necessarily non-null, and therefore cannot cause an NPE at runtime.

 Example(s):
 ```
 class Foo {